Quantum illumination with asymmetrically squeezed two-mode light: Quantum illumination with asymmetrically squeezed two-mode state

-Intuitively, a strong probe signal would give better sensitivity in a remote target detection protocol.
-However, there is a limit to an increase of the squeezing parameter with current technologies.
-The squeezing parameters in the existing demonstrations are roughly $1.73$($N\approx 7.41$) in optical frequency \cite{Vahlbruch2016} and $0.881$($N\approx 1.00$) in a microwave domain \cite{Sandbo,Barzanjeh2020}.
+Intuitively, a strong signal would give better sensitivity in a remote target detection protocol.
+However, there is a limit to increase the squeezing parameter under current technologies.
+The squeezing parameters in recent demonstrations are roughly $1.73$($N\approx 7.41$) in optical frequency \cite{Vahlbruch2016} and $0.944$($N\approx 1.19$) in a microwave domain \cite{Dassonneville2021}.
+Thus, we apply local squeezing operations on a TMSV state in order to increase the signal energy.
+In Fig.\ref{FigQI}(b), local squeezing operations are performed on the signal and idler modes of the TMSV state.
+We call it an asymmetrically squeezed two-mode(ASTM) state.

-We apply additional squeezing operations on a generated TMSV state to amplify the mean photon number.
-Fig.~\ref{FigQI}(b) shows a schematic diagram of the source for generating a two-mode state with the additional squeezing.
-The procedure is follows.
-First, a TMSV state is generated.
-Sequentially, a squeezing operation is performed on each mode of the TMSV state.
-The squeezing operations on the each mode are independent, so the result is called an asymmetrically squeezed two-mode(ASTM) state.
-For the mode $1$ of the TMSV state, the squeezing 1($\hat{S}_{1}(z_{1})$) is performed, and the squeezing 2($\hat{S}_{2}(z_{2})$) is for the mode $2$ of the TMSV state.

-For simplification, we assume $\phi=0$ for all additional squeezing operations.
-This assumption does not change the performance of QI in our analysis, since the optimal measurement is assumed in the quantum Chernoff bound, i.e., the relative squeezing angle between the signal and idler modes would be optimized at the receiver.
-With this assumption, it is possible to implement a squeezing operation with a large squeezing parameter by using sequential squeezing operations.
-A squeezing operation with a large squeezing parameter $r$ can be performed with squeezing operations with small squeezing parameters $r_{a}$, $r_{b}$, $r_{c}$, where $r=r_{a}+r_{b}+r_{c}$, since $\hat{S}(r)\ket{\text{vac}}=\hat{S}(r_{a})\hat{S}(r_{b})\hat{S}(r_{c})\ket{\text{vac}}$ satisfies where $\ket{\text{vac}}$ denotes a vacuum state.
-Therefore, in principle, even if there is a limitation of a squeezing parameter experimentally implementable, it is possible to construct a squeezing operation with a large squeezing parameter by using the sequential squeezing scheme.
+For simplicity, we assume $\phi_{1}=\phi_{2}=0$ for all additional squeezing operations.
+This assumption does not change the performance of QI under the QCB, where the relative squeezing angle between the signal and idler modes is optimized at the receiver.
+Under a realistic receiver, the optimal condition becomes $\phi_{1}=\phi_{2}$ which will be shown in Sec.~\ref{SecROC}.

-For a calculation of Gaussian states, the quadrature representation is convenient to describe.
-The covariance matrix, one of the quadrature representation, of an ASTM state is obtained from the following equation:
+For Gaussian states, it is convenient to use quadrature representations.
+An ASTM state is given by

 where the covariance matrix of a TMSV state is